rranauro/connect/README.md

 MongoDb connection management, workflow abstractions and collection name spacing.

 ## Why?
-The [MongoDB](http://mongodb.github.io/node-mongodb-native/) driver provides a simple interface to MongoDB from Node, but we need an easy way to re-use connections to avoid out-of-memory conditions on the client.
-Also, we enhance the driver with `bulkSave` and `updateAll` methods to take advantage of MongoDB's inherent use of parallelism.
+The [MongoDB](http://mongodb.github.io/node-mongodb-native/) driver provides a simple interface to MongoDB from Node, but there are 3 things we needed to solve for high volume data applications:

+1. Connection management.
+We need an easy way to re-use connections to avoid out-of-memory conditions on the client.
+2. Bulk workflow support.
+We enhance the driver with `bulkSave` and `updateAll` methods to take advantage of MongoDB's parallel connection support
+3. Name-spacing.
 Finally updating production servers with large reference databases can shut down a running application for for an extended period of time.
-The library provides a means of *name-spacing* a collection to allow re-writing a collection without over-writing the prior version.
-With new reference data, the application can be easily restarted to work with the new data.
+Connect provides a means of *name-spacing* a collection within a single database.
+This to allow re-writing a collection without over-writing the prior version.
+Thus, the application can be easily restarted to work with the new data avoiding downtime while the new reference data is copied in.

 ## Installations
 ```